Miriam "Midge" Maisel (born Miriam Weissman)

 - Parental Hypocrisy: Hilariously in a flashback where both she and Moishe declare Joel's Bar Mitzvah to be a "hell of a day!" and when Joel affirms word for word, she scolds him "Watch your mouth."

 - Rich in Dollars, Poor in Sense: A Nouveau Riche variant where she does very shady and idiotic things with the accounts and she even wears a fur coat during summer vacation in the Catskills just to look affluent.

 Ethan and Esther Maisel

 - Butt-Monkey: Esther tends to get it worse.
-She is neglected by her parents and it's Played for Laughs, and her grandparents barely pay attention to her. the most her grandmother pays attention to her it's regarding whether she's pretty enough.
+She is neglected by her parents and it's Played for Laughs, and her maternal grandparents barely pay attention to her.
+The most her maternal grandmother pays attention to her it's regarding whether she's pretty enough.

 - Hilariously Abusive Childhood: Between strict, old-fashioned grandparents what expect four year olds to fast on Yom Kippur, neglectful parents, and only their grandparents' maid taking care of them and Aunt Astrid giving them regard...it's Played for Laughs.